 The legislative process is often referred to as ‘the sausage machine’, alluding to a phrase attributed to Otto von Bismarck: “If you like laws and sausages, you should never watch either one being made.”
 It is a necessarily messy process – it has rules and no rules; it is managing a more than hundred-year-old corpus in most cases; it is politics; it is a lot of things that are not digital.
 A salient trait is that it is a collaborative human process.

 In our experience, the best type of XML schema for legislative drafters is the XML schema they cannot see.
 We strongly believe in the advantages of WYSIWYG when it comes to legislative drafting.
 The visual hierarchy and presentation of a legislative text can greatly aid the understanding of that text.
 By choosing Microsoft Office as our authoring environment, we are meeting the drafters where they are.
 We can easily integrate with familiar and ubiquitous tools, allowing them to focus on the content and not the tool.

 The collaborative Office 365 ecosystem has emerged from the COVID-19 pandemic as a go-to option for remote collaborative work, enhanced by its opening to third-party add-on development.

-> LWB 360 Drafting for Microsoft Office allows drafters to work in a natural, fluid and familiar way.
+Our LWB 360 Drafting tools for Microsoft Office allows drafters to work in a natural, fluid and familiar way.
 It manages the structure, cross-references, underlying statute, etc., seamlessly in the background.
 XML translation can happen in real-time, behind the scenes for any required XML schema from Akoma Ntoso to Crown XML to state-specific models.

-> Templates and styles manage downstream publishing requirements and document states, while also tracking and managing the underlying law and related documents.
+Templates and styles manage downstream publishing requirements and document states, while also tracking and managing the underlying law and related documents.
 Feature for feature, LWB 360 Drafting offers all the advantages of a rigid XML drafting tool – without the need to author directly in XML.